Fresh evidence by IT dept adds twist to VVIP chopper scam

 VVIP chopper scam: Kamal Nath's nephew moves court seeking anticipatory bail

-On his deportation, the Enforcement Directorate arrested Saxena and he is now in judicial custody.
+On his deportation, the Enforcement Directorate (ED) arrested Saxena and he is now in judicial custody.

 CBDT said the surplus funds generated by the Hyderabad-based firm through alleged over-invoicing totalled USD 6 million and it was parked in Dubai-based accounts of Saxena.